gandlafbtc/cashu-newuser-faq/README.md

 <h2>UPDATING</h2>

 <h3>Q: How do I update Cashu when LNBits or Cashu on LNBits have an update?</h3>
+A:  First, download a current Cashu wallet backup as a precaution.
-A: LNbits: To update LNBits, follow the update instructions here: https://github.com/lnbits/lnbits/wiki/LNbits-Documentation#install-options
+LNbits: To update LNBits, follow the update instructions here: https://github.com/lnbits/lnbits/wiki/LNbits-Documentation#install-options

 Cashu: To re-install (after LNbits update) or update Cashu, follow the update instructions here: